JM-Lemmi/blog.julian-lemmerich.de/220511-eduroamnoapp.md

 openssl x509 -noout -subject -in t-telesec-globalroot-2.pem
 ```

----

-There is no guarantee that this works, this is just, what finally solved it for me and enabled me to get rid of this aweful app.
+There is no guarantee that this works, this is just, what finally solved it for me and enabled me to get rid of this awful app.